 Tokens vs Coins: are they different or the same?

 There are thousands of cryptocurrencies today; actually, over 5,800 according to CoinMarketCap and the numbers keep growing.
 Each serves different purposes and can be classified by different methods.
 However, on a basic level it is important to understand the difference between coins and tokens.

 Coins are virtual currencies based on a native blockchain, just like Bitcoin or Ether.
-They operate independently and can be used to pay for purchases, as an investment or for staking to generate dividends.
-You may use coins to buy tokens, but not the other way around.
+They run on their own infrastructure and can be used to pay for purchases, as an investment or a unit of account.

 Tokens, meanwhile, are built on the existing blockchain like all the custom DeFi tokens built on the Ethereum network.
 This is one of their key differences from coins.
 Beyond that, tokens can be used for more purposes than coins; they can represent a company’s share, give rights to the governance of the network or even act as a tip for a nice comment.